Deepak9912/Spiritual-Roots/README.md

 * Looking for details of each service and its cost
 * Looking for opening times
 * Looking for either online or face to face consultation
-* Looking for how to start with Spiritual-connection
+* Looking for how to start with Spiritual-Connection

 ### Developer and Business Goal
 * Design and develop a website which attracts client with detailed information